A Phase I/II Study of Nivolumab in Combination with 5-azacytidine in pediatric patients with relapsed/refractory acute myeloid leukemia

 C. Male and female patients of child-bearing potential must agree to use an effective

-7 months after study treatment.
-Women of childbearing potential (WOCBP) receiving nivolumab
+of 7 months after study treatment.
+Women of childbearing potential (WOCBP) receiving

-will be instructed to adhere to contraception for a period of 5 months after the last dose
+nivolumab will be instructed to adhere to contraception for a period of 5 months after

-of nivolumab.
-Men receiving nivolumab and who are sexually active with WOCBP will be
+the last dose of nivolumab.
+Men receiving nivolumab and who are sexually active with

-instructed to adhere to contraception for a period of 7 months after the last dose of
+WOCBP will be instructed to adhere to contraception for a period of 7 months after the

 Informed Consent Patients and/or their parents or legal guardians must be capable of